 Human hair is made up of keratin bonds, which has a shape that can be altered when subjected to heat.
 Heat—from curling tongs, or other styling tools such as wands, hot rollers, blowdryers or flat irons—disturbs the interaction of these protein bonds, and thus restructures hair into the shape that it’s molded in, i.e. a curl (via a curling iron), volumized (via a round blowdrying brush) and so on.
 Unless hair is chemically processed with a “permanent” curling or straightening treatment (a.k.a. a “perm”), hot-tool curling is usually temporary and hair eventually reverts back to its original state when washed.

 2. Good habits to keep in mind when curling.

 Exposing your hair strands to heat can be damaging, and repeated exposure can result in dryness, damage and even breakage over time.
 To keep the integrity of your hair intact, it’s always advised to prep with a strengthening and conditioning wash and care system, followed with a thermal protectant.
 Curls are also best achieved with the use of an appropriate curling agent, such as curl-enhancing creams and leave-on conditioners that help detangle spirals, define your ringlets and generally protect hair from frizz.

 It may seem like a tedious add-on, but thermal protectants, or “heat protect sprays,” are a crucial pre-styling product when using curling tongs.
-Kind of like potholders for hair in how they protect your hands from singeing, heat protect sprays help coat hair with a layer of conditioning and protective agents that form a barrier on the strand, so as to shield it from damage from direct heat contact.
+Check out the TRESemmé Thermal Creations Heat Tamer Spray that’s kind of like potholders for hair in how they protect your hands from singeing, heat protect sprays help coat hair with a layer of conditioning and protective agents that form a barrier on the strand, so as to shield it from damage from direct heat contact.